mahisuru/mahisuru-skins/README.md

 - **twitter:** @mahisuruowo
 - **osu**: [*https://osu.ppy.sh/users/11547643*](https://osu.ppy.sh/users/11547643)

-skins that I have used on and off over the years in cronological order. this is not fully filled out, it's just skins Ican remember using a lot.
+These are skins that I have used on and off over the years in cronological order.
+This is not fully filled out, it's just skins I can remember using a lot.

 ## [**Aristia(msu edit)**](https://drive.google.com/file/d/1TZaki3HZNkY_agtfDFQY-0Gbxd6wmHU-/view?usp=sharing)
 ![](https://cdn.discordapp.com/attachments/648883152332259362/895012181928714240/screenshot683.jpg)